Heart Transplant: Terry's Story

 Terry decided he needed a second opinion and found himself searching UW Hospital's website for a new cardiologist.
 "My nephew had attended UW-Madison and I had heard good things about the hospital," he says.
 He found an online article about the left ventricular assist device (LVAD) and thought it might be just the technology to help him.

-He saw Walter G. Kao, MD, FACC, UW Health cardiologist, at St. Elizabeth Hospital in Appleton.
-Dr. Kao recommended Terry travel to Madison right away to be admitted to UW Hospital and Clinics.
+He saw a UW Health cardiologist at St. Elizabeth Hospital in Appleton who recommended Terry travel to Madison right away to be admitted to University Hospital.

-Terry spent seven days at UW Hospital and Clinics while doctors removed the excess fluid from his body.
+Terry spent seven days at University Hospital while doctors removed the excess fluid from his body.
 At the end of that time, he underwent surgery to have the LVAD placed.
 In September 2013, he was put on the heart transplant list, and just nine days later received a call that a heart was waiting for him.
-Transplant surgeon Lucian Lozonschi, MD, would be performing the procedure.

 "We packed so fast you wouldn't believe it," says Terry.
 "The transplant surgery lasted 12 hours, and afterwards, I felt like a million bucks.
 The doctors and nurses took such good care of me.
 It was unbelievable."
 Terry decided to donate his old heart to medical research.
 "If researchers can find a cure for this disease, they can certainly have my heart," he says.

 Since the transplant, he has felt better than he had in years.
-Slowly, he has returned to doing the activities he loves - from simple tasks, such as mowing the lawn, to traveling again.
-He and Marjorie are planning an Amtrak trip across the United States next year.
+He has returned to doing the activities he loves - from simple tasks, such as mowing the lawn, to traveling.

 In the meantime, Terry has had contact with his donor's family.
 He was 41, lived in Mondovi, Wis., and was a veteran of the Gulf War.
 Terry has spoken with the donor's mother and brother and plans to visit them later this year.